-- All skaters MUST wear a full set of hockey equipment: elbow pads, shoulder pads, athletic supporter (if necessary), hockey pants, shin guards, hockey skates, and hockey goves.
+- All skaters MUST wear a full set of hockey equipment: elbow pads, shoulder pads, athletic supporter (hockey cup), hockey pants, shin guards, hockey skates, and hockey gloves.

 - Hockey sticks are required.
 The top of the hockey stick should be between the nose and chin when the child is standing up WITH the skates on.
 If the hockey stick is too big or too small, the drills/games will hinder the child's skills development.

-- Though not required, the program encourages all skaters to use a "neck guard."
-Neck guards can be purchased at most sporting goods stores.
+- Though not required, the program encourages all skaters to use a mouth guard and neck guard.
+These can be purchased at most sporting goods stores.

 - We recommend dressing in this order: athletic supporter/cup, knee/shin pads, socks (garter belt), pants, skates, chest pad, elbow pads, jersey, HECC approved helmet, gloves and a stick.